andrewhalle/byo-linker/post/root.md

 Rust, mostly just as an exercise to see what goes into a real linker.
 Some high-level goals/requirements for this linker, it needs to:

-  * produce an executable from object files produced from programs written in C
+  * only handle relocatable files
   * work on Linux only
-  * support static and shared libraries

 In particular this means that I do not concern myself with name-mangling or with object file formats other than the ELF object format.